RunPod MCP Server

 Recomended MCP Servers

-A Model Context Protocol (MCP) server for Kagi search & other tools.
+A Model Context Protocol (MCP) server for integrating Perplexity's AI API with LLMs.